allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/99-integrating-with-epic-or-any-ehr/blogarticle.md

 ---
-Title: Integrating with EPIC (or any EHR)
+Title: "Integrating with EPIC (or any EHR)"
-SeoTitle: Integrating with EPIC (or any EHR)
+SeoTitle: "Integrating with EPIC (or any EHR)"
 Author: mark
 Fullname: Mark Olschesky
 Date: 03/10/2015